 Specifically when our aging loved ones live at a distance, it can be challenging to identify through phone calls, emails, and even Skype precisely how they’re doing.
 An in-person visit is the easiest way to reveal any potential concerns through simple observations in and around the senior’s home.
-The senior elder care team at Live Free Home Health Care, the top providers of in home care Franklin seniors need, offers the following red flags to watch for when spending time with older adults during the holiday season.
+The senior elder care team at Live Free Home Health Care, the top providers of Concord home health care seniors need, offers the following red flags to watch for when spending time with older adults during the holiday season.

 Changes in the Home